Selvakumar4You/openshift-3june-2024/Day3/README.md

 - The DaemonSet controller, check the number of nodes available in the openshift cluster accordingly it will create so many Pods and deploy them one Pod per node
 - In case new nodes join the openshift cluster, the DaemonSet controller automatically add one Pod on that new node as well
 - On the similar line, in case when nodes are removed from the openshift cluster, the Pods on those nodes are removed automatically
-- We can manually scale up/down a DaemonSet
+- We can't manually scale up/down a DaemonSet
 - Examples
   - One kube-proxy Pod runs in every node which is a DaemonSet
   - default-dns Pod runs in every node, which is a DaemonSet